The International Commission on Nobility and Royalty

 Heraldry is a visible link to ones family, to the past, a present symbol of unity with the traditions of chivalry--being honest, just, brave and honorable in one's life, and a hope for the extention of those important values for future generations.

-Unfortunately, heraldry is a much abused system of art and identity by well-meaning and well-intentioned people who do not know important heraldic rules and regulations.
-Much of what is sold as coats-of-arms for many surnames are illegitimate forms.
-The reason is, a coat-of-arms is registered only to one person.
-To bear such a persons arms means you are a direct descendant of that person.
-Hence, the probability of buying a valid coat of arms for your true ancestor off of the internet or by mail-order is extremely unlikely.
-There are simply too many different lines that have the same last name.
-In other words, as a result, many people are displaying someone else's arms without knowing it.
+Unfortunately, heraldry is a much abused system of art and identity.
+Well-meaning and well-intentioned people, who do not know important heraldic rules and regulations, have been led astray, because much of what is sold as coats-of-arms for many surnames are illegitimate forms.
+The reason is, a coat-of-arms is registered only to one person in many nations.
+The probability of buying a valid coat of arms off of the internet or by mail-order is extremely unlikely if not impossible.
+As a result, many people are wrongfully displaying someone else's arms without knowing it.

-Above all, as a very important concern to us, the following organizations do not, for example, provide coats-of-arms, crests or any kind of art work that recognize counterfeit or phony titles of nobility, unproven claims to knighthood or give any credibility whatsoever to self-styled or illegitimate orders of knighthood, nor do they recognize unproven claims to nobility or royalty.
+The following organizations do not provide coats-of-arms that recognize counterfeit or phony titles of nobility, unproven claims to knighthood or give any credibility whatsoever to self-styled or illegitimate orders of knighthood, nor do they recognize unproven claims to nobility or royalty.
 Hence, we can safely and confidently recommend them as being above board in the most important aspect for us, which is the preservation of what is true, genuine and accurate.
 There may be other deserving organizations, but the following have proven themselves and are presently known to be reliable and worthy of trust.